Generate integers randomly distributed in range [0, M-1]

-The Random Integer Generator block generates uniformly distributed random integers in the range [0, M-1], where M is the M-ary number defined in the dialog box.
+The Random Integer Generator block generates uniformly distributed random integers in the range [0, M-1], where M is the Set size defined in the dialog box.

-The M-ary number can be either a scalar or a vector.
+The Set size can be either a scalar or a row vector.
 If it is a scalar, then all output random variables are independent and identically distributed (i.i.d.).
-If the M-ary number is a vector, then its length must equal the length of the Initial seed; in this case each output has its own output range.
+If the Set size is a vector, then the length of the vector determines the number of output channels.
+The channels can have differing output ranges.

 If the Initial seed parameter is a constant, then the resulting noise is repeatable.